darkstoregh/faq/index.md

 Our delivery windows are the same every day, orders must be placed 30 minutes prior to the start of the delivery window in order to be included in that window.
 Delivery Windows: 8-10AM, 10-12PM, 12-2PM, 2-4PM, 4-6PM, 6-8PM, 8-10PM, 10-12AM;

+### Why do you charge more for certain products than the brands to on their site or in their stores?

+While we partner with the majority of the brands on our platform, some of our brands are not our partner brands yet.
+Therefore, when you place these orders on our app, you may see prices marked up to offset the cost of delivery and buying.

 ---